-To be eligible to play Wheelchair Ultimate, individuals must have a disability that affects the arms and legs.
+To be eligible to play Wheelchair Ultimate, individuals must have a disability that affects the arms and legs or only legs, if paraplegic players.
 Most players have spinal cord injuries with full or partial paralysis of the legs and partial paralysis of the arms.
 Other disability groups who play include cerebral palsy, muscular dystrophy, amputations, polio, and other neurological conditions.
 Men and women compete on the same teams and in the same competitions.

-Players are assigned a sport classification based on their level of disability; teams must field players with a mix of classification values, allowing players with different functional abilities to compete together.
+Players are assigned a sport classification based on their level of disability as per the WFDF classification code.
+Each team can field 3 athletes including quadriplegics and paraplegics and a maximum of 1 able-bodied player.